 It is also important to have another in-person meeting approximately 30 days after the intake appointment to review any materials the attorney has collected, as well as develop a clearer understanding of the medical treatment plan the client has in place.
 Typically, by the 30-day meeting, the following has occurred:

-- a letter of acknowledgment has been received from the applicable insurance carrier, and
+- A letter of acknowledgment has been received from the applicable insurance carrier

 The 30-day appointment provides an opportunity for both the attorney and the client to discuss any issues or potential problems that may be developing within the context of the claim.
 It also is a time to get in front of any potential issues and plan a course of action relative to the claim moving forward.
 In addition, injured clients have typically had an opportunity to follow up with physicians and have been given a more specific treatment plan, such as successive physical therapy appointments, additional radiologic examination, or a referral to a specialist.
 It is important that the attorney have that information so that the additional medical bills and records can be requested.